Take a look at all the great photos that were shortlisted. The winning photos will be announced on 20th November.

-Capture British products, components or processes in abstract form or in their full glory and enter them into one of three categories:
+Entrants can capture British products, components or processes in abstract form or in their full glory and enter them into one of four categories:

 - Best photograph by an Amateur photographer

-- Best photograph by a Young photographer (under 20 years old)
+- Best photograph by a Young photographer (under 20 years old on 7th October 2018)